The symplectic geometry of the three-body problem: Pseudo-holomorphic dynamics

 \begin{remark} The same conclusion holds for arbitrary $\mu \in [0,1]$, but sufficiently negative $c\ll 0$ (depending on $\mu$ and $k$). \end{remark}

-In fact, the conclusion of the Theorem \ref{thm:application} holds whenever the relevant return map is sufficiently close to a return map which preserves the leaves of the holomorphic foliation of Theorem \ref{thm:foliation} (i.e.\ which coincides with its holomorphic shadow on $M$).
-It may then be interpreted as a symplectic version of the main theorem in \cite{Moser}, for two-dimensional symplectic leaves.
-The advantage of considering the integrable foliation (in terms of applications) is that it can be written down explicitly in complex coordinates.
+In fact, the conclusion of the Theorem \ref{thm:application} holds whenever the relevant return map is sufficiently close to a return map which preserves the leaves of the holomorphic foliation of Theorem \ref{thm:IPfoliation} (i.e.\ which coincides with its holomorphic shadow on $M$).
+We now give the main ideas for this fact.